 Remember, in real cold, the key is to balance your temperature so you DON’T sweat.
 Make sure to pack enough layers but a rucksack is equally important so you can strip off if things warms up.

 First, let’s look at your clothes for hiking in cold weather, from head to toe:

 - Beanie or hat: Most of your body heat is lost through you head, so a good synthetic beanie or hat should be on your gear list at all times, regardless of the outside temperature.

 - Headband or balaclava: If you want to keep your ears or neck warm in cold weather, opt for a vegan headband or balaclava/neck gaiter option.
 I really like the waterproof head gaiter from Sealskinz (don’t mind the name, it’s vegan!)

 - Neckscarf: a neckscarf, bandana or buff will help to stop warm air escaping from your neck line.
 A warm buff pulled over your mouth will also warm you from your breath.

-- Gloves: We recommend having at least two sets of gloves when heading out for a winter hike.
+- Gloves: We recommend having at least two sets of vegan gloves when heading out for a winter hike.
 These include synthetic base layer gloves that insulate your hands and keep them warm.
 The other pair should be waterproof and keep your hands dry when touching snow and offer wind protection.
 Therefore, the best option is thin liner gloves, then mitten shell gloves with insulation.